The Sims 4 expansion packs: Reception

 Get to Work received a score of 73/100 from review aggregator Metacritic, indicating "mixed or average reviews".
 GameZone described Get to Work as a "decent expansion that adds new, unique experiences to The Sims 4's gameplay".
 Digital Spy criticized the Detective career, describing it as "limited and repetitive", however he praised the other two careers.

 Get Together

 The Sims 4: Get Together is the second expansion pack, released in North America on December 8, 2015, and Europe on December 9, 2015.
 It includes a new old-European-themed world inspired by Germany and Norway called Windenburg where Sims can go to night clubs, new spots and many new locations as well as new hangouts, clubs, more activities, cafés, and new interactions.
 The theme is similar to The Sims: Hot Date, The Sims 2: Nightlife, The Sims 2: FreeTime, and The Sims 3: Late Night.

 Gameplay and development

 World

-Get Together includes Windenburg, a brand new world that is based on a Northern European style village.
+Get Together includes Windenburg, a new world that is based on a Northern European style village.
 It contains several social clubs and hotspots that offer several fun activities for Sims to do.
 Windenburg has a total of 27 lots.